 Relapse prevention is a long, drawn-out process for which you must remain armed, vigilant, and enthusiastic for months, sometimes years to come.
 Cravings are unpredictable, which is why you need a safety net of tools, techniques, and coping mechanisms to get through them.
-If you become unmanageably angry, anxious, frustrated, or moody, you need to inform someone–a counselor, a psychiatrist, a doctor, or a sponsor–and keep them up to date on how you’re feeling and how you’re doing.
+If you become unmanageably angry, anxious, frustrated, or moody, you need to inform someone–an addiction specialist, a psychiatrist, a doctor, or a sponsor–and keep them up to date on how you’re feeling and how you’re doing.

-The addict’s brain is a battlefield.
+During emotional healing in addiction recovery, the addict’s brain is a battlefield.
 Some battles will go well – you’ll simply shake off the urge to use – but others will be more treacherous.
 You’ll fantasize about the drugs.
 You’ll miss the drug-using friends.
 Before you know it, you’ll catch yourself planning a relapse.
 Ultimately, though, you will be victorious if you stand your ground and use what you’ve learned to stay in recovery.

 If you don’t intervene with the relapse process, it can catch up to you, in the blink of an eye.
 Once that happens, you’ve officially broken your sobriety, but that doesn’t mean the war is over, though—just this battle.
 If you slip, you can catch yourself.
 Your cravings may have returned with full ferocity, but you’re more capable of handling them now that you’ve been through so much of the recovery process.
 You can put down the drink or the drug in full recognition of what has occurred and walked away.
 That lifestyle isn’t yours, anymore.
 The more frustrated you feel, the further along you probably were.
 Your reasons for going sober make just as much sense now as they did before, so don’t abandon ship!